Bastian/Abstractive-Summarization-of-Meetings/README.md

 # Abstractive Summarization of Meetings

-### IMPORTANT: This repository is work in progress!

 This project contains the source code for my bachelor's thesis "Abstractive Text Summarization of Meetings".

 ## Requirements